lexach91/team9-Jan2023-CI-hackathon/README.md

 ## Technology:
 ​
 ### Languages
-	- HTML5 - Latest version of HTML.
+- [HTML5](https://en.wikipedia.org/wiki/HTML5) - Latest version of HTML.
 Allows us to put content on the page.
-	- CSS3 - Latest version of CSS.
+- [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - Latest version of CSS.
 Allows for custom styling.
-	- JavaScript - Used to manage APIs and code the search box.
+- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - Used to manage APIs, code the search box, mobile menu, and a modal.
-	- jQuery - Used for better use of selectors in the api.js file.
+- [jQuery](https://jquery.com/) - Used for better use of selectors in the api.js file and to simplify DOM manipulation.
 ​
 ### Tools
-	- TailwindCSS - Allows for fast inline styling in HTML.
+- [TailwindCSS](https://tailwindcss.com/) - Allows for fast inline styling in HTML.
-	- Jest - Used to test the site.
+- [Jest](https://jestjs.io/) - Used to test the site.
 ​
 ## Initial MVP idea:
 ​
-As a team we had a call on Slack to descide on the scope of the project.
+As a team we had a call on Slack to decide on the scope of the project.
 We decided that we wanted to have a static page with anchors to make it simple to use.
 We would have a navigation bar with the site logo and anchors, landing image with a call to action button, search flights section, about section, reviews, and the footer.
 The basic concept would be that we would provide the user with the cheapest flights based on the information they provided to us.
 Initially it was up in the air as to what information we would request because it would depend on what we could do with the APIs we could find...